 With looming deadlines afoot for a program that could mean future success or duress for health systems, there are a few important things leaders need to know.

 MSSP ACOs are taking control of the premium dollar.

 MSSP accountable care organizations (ACOs) are reducing Medicare spending and increasing quality.
-According to CMS, in performance year 2017, MSSP ACOs generated $314 million in net Medicare savings with 60 percent achieving savings – a 56 percent increase compared to 2016.
-And they did so with a mean quality score of 90.5 percent.
+In fact, participants achieved nearly $740 million in savings in 2018.
 Moreover, the National Association of ACOs has reported that MSSP ACOs saved a gross $1.8 billion, nearly double the amount CMS reported in performance years 2013 through 2015.

 It is evident that MSSP ACOs are making real progress.
 The benefit for health systems that participate is that they have the ability to own the design and financial success of the new care delivery and payment models that are required for this program.
 In essence, MSSP ACOs have control of the premium dollar because they own the payment model.

 However, this means that health systems that choose not to participate in the program but operate in markets where competitors, payers and other physician-organizing entities are participating could be missing an opportunity for sharing in the savings generated for their very own patient populations.
 Getting to market ahead of these organizations is a strategic imperative for health systems.
 Deciding not to participate places the system’s hospitals at risk, as they will be viewed as cost centers by other ACOs and a means to generate savings via reduced utilization.